Python Constructs & Modules

 Provider Version Pinning & Alias Mapping

 Define provider constraints using semantic version ranges.
-Avoid hardcoding exact versions.
 Use ~> or >= constraints to allow patch updates while preventing breaking changes.
+Exact pinning is appropriate for production stacks where any provider schema change must be explicitly reviewed.

 Multi-region deployments require explicit provider aliasing.
 Each alias binds to a specific region and credential scope.
 Pass the alias reference to resource constructors to route API calls correctly.